Transactions overview

 Partitioned DML transactions

-Using Partitioned Data Manipulation Language (Partitioned DML), you can execute large-scale UPDATE and DELETE statements without running into transaction limits or locking an entire table.
-Spanner partitions the key space and executes the DML statements on each partition in a separate read-write transaction.
+You can use partitioned DML to execute large-scale UPDATE and DELETE statements without encountering transaction limits or locking an entire table.
+Spanner achieves this by partitioning the key space and executing the DML statements on each partition within a separate read-write transaction.

-You run DML statements in read-write transactions that you explicitly create in your code.
-For more information, see Using DML.
+To use non-partitioned DML, you execute statements within read-write transactions that you explicitly create in your code.
+For more details, see Using DML.

 Interface

-Spanner provides an interface for executing a single Partitioned DML statement.
+Spanner provides the TransactionOptions.partitionedDml interface for executing a single partitioned DML statement.

 Examples